millerjason/neovimacs.nvim/README.md

 ## 🚀 Usage

-Many of the emacs control and meta keys (movement, kill buffers, file operations, marking) will work while your running viamcs in neovim.
+Many of the emacs control and meta keys (movement, kill buffers, file operations, marking) will work while you're running vimacs in neovim.
 Neovim does not allow all bindings to work in all modes, although this module supports most of what is possible.

 Plus you still get the full power of vim moded editing as well, so vimacs can be used as a module to transition